 The International Academy of Business and Financial Management™ is one of the world’s fastest growing professional association with more than 200,000 members, associates and affiliates in 145 countries.
 IABFM™ hosts and organizes certification training worldwide and offers exclusive board designations to candidates who meet the highest professional standards and assessment criteria.
 The IABFM is credited by the American National Standards Institute (ANSI) the International Standards setting authority.

-Day 1: Overview of Enterprise Risk Management (ERM)
+Part 1: Overview of Enterprise Risk Management (ERM)

 → Definitions, Benefits and Components of ERM → Corporate Governance: codes of conduct, best practices and interactions between corporate governance and ERM → International Regulations: Basel Accords I, II & III and Solvency II